NIEM/NIEM.github.io/json/primer/whatis/index.md

 At present most of the NIEM technical specifications are written assuming XML as the data syntax and XML Schema as the primary specification language.
 There are many, many different ways to represent information with XML.
-Some consistency is needed in order to compose many XML data components into a single resource specification.
+A certain level of consistency is required needed in order to compose many separately-designed XML data components into a single resource specification that makes sense.

-This is accomplished by the [NIEM Naming and Design Rules (NDR)](https://reference.niem.gov/niem/specification/naming-and-design-rules/), which constrains the use of XML and XML Schema within NIEM.
+This consistency is accomplished by the [NIEM Naming and Design Rules (NDR)](https://reference.niem.gov/niem/specification/naming-and-design-rules/), which constrains the use of XML and XML Schema within NIEM.
 Most of the NDR rules are written in Schematron, and can be used to